LingForCC/ringcentral-js-integration-commons/README.md

 To use this library, please follow below steps

-1. Install from NPM
+Install from NPM

 ```bash
 npm install ringcentral-integration
 ```

-2. Create your own Phone object
+Create your own Phone object by adding modules

 ```javascript
 import { combineReducers, createStore } from 'redux';